ASISaga/architect-agent/README.md

 ## The two workflows

-### `aos-infra` — builds and deploys infrastructure
+### `aos-infra` — builds the image

-**`build-architect.yml`** — triggered when `Dockerfile.architect` changes
+**`build-architect.yml`** — triggered when `Dockerfile.architect` or
-in `aos-infra`.
+`entrypoint.sh` changes in `aos-infra`.
 Builds the container image and pushes to ACR.
-Runs rarely — only when the OS, Node.js, Claude Code baseline, or gh CLI changes.
+Runs rarely — only when the OS, Node.js, Claude Code baseline, gh CLI, or the bootstrap script itself changes.
 Dispatches to `architect-agent/deploy-architect.yml` on completion.

-**`deploy-architect-infra.yml`** — triggered when Bicep modules change in `aos-infra`.
-Deploys the Container App, Key Vault secrets, and Azure Files share.
+`entrypoint.sh` lives only here, at the `aos-infra` repo root — it is baked into the image, never uploaded to the Azure Files share, and never duplicated in `architect-agent`.

+### `architect-agent` — deploys infrastructure and dynamic files

+**`deploy-architect.yml`** — two jobs:

+- `upload-dynamic-files`, triggered when any file in `container/` changes (except `entrypoint.sh`, which isn't here), or when dispatched by `aos-infra` after a new image build.
+Uploads `repos.txt`, `versions.env`, `CLAUDE.md`, `ARCHITECT-CONTEXT.md`, and `claude-settings.json` to the Azure Files share.
 No image rebuild.

-### `architect-agent` — manages dynamic files

-**`deploy-architect.yml`** — triggered when any file in `container/` changes, or when dispatched by `aos-infra` after a new image build.
-Uploads `entrypoint.sh`, `repos.txt`, `versions.env`, `CLAUDE.md`,
-`ARCHITECT-CONTEXT.md`, and `claude-settings.json` to the Azure Files share.
-No image rebuild.
 No Container App restart.
 Files take effect at next session start.

+- `deploy-infrastructure`, triggered when `modules/*.bicep` changes
+  here, or on the same dispatch.
+Deploys the Container App, the user-assigned identity, both role assignments, and the Key Vault secret.
+Always passes a fresh `revisionSuffix` (derived from the GitHub run number) so every deploy forces a genuinely new revision rather than silently no-op'ing against a stuck one.

 ---